 Here is the orchidarium filled with orchids, mosses, and ferns.
 It’s not entirely finished yet, I have some tweaks I wish to make, but thought I’d show you what this orchidarium looks like now.

-The planting list for this Orchidarium is:
+The planting list for this Orchidarium is currently as follows:

 - Aerangis lueto-alba var. rhodostica